Wire Codes: Wire Code Construction

 \subsection{Main ideas}

 In this section we present an informal introduction to the main ideas we use to map a stabilizer code to a subsystem code.
 We demonstrate these ideas through a number of simple examples.
-We first introduce a graphical notation for a check in a subsystem code. \\
+We first introduce a graphical notation for a check in a subsystem code.
+A blue square represents a gauge check, and orange circles are qubits; the solid lines correspond to a $Z$ operators, while the dashed lines correspond to $X$ operators.
+Correspondingly, two parallel solid and dashed lines correspond to a $Y$ operator.
+In the following example, the check represented is $Z_1 X_2 Y_3 \dots X_t$ \\